syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/value-pairs.md

 *Description:* The value-pairs() option allows you to select specific information about a message easily using predefined macro groups.
-The selected information is represented as name-value pairs and can be used formatted to JSON format, or directly used in a mongodb() destination.
+The selected information is represented as name-value pairs and can be used formatted to JSON format, or directly used e.g. in a mongodb() destination.

 ### Example: Using the value-pairs() option